 I was glad to see Leah spend some of her star power to focus on becoming an activist against human trafficking under the banner of “religion”.

-Then, I couldn’t help but notice that Leah was using her star power to endorse Tony Ortega, the former Editor in Chief of the Village Voice.
+But now Leah is using her star power to endorse Tony Ortega, the former Editor in Chief of the Village Voice.
 Who ran the front (Village Voice) for the Backpage Sex Trafficking Syndicate.
 And has been the number one defender of the sex trafficking syndicate.
 He is also known as “Backpage Tony”.

 Leah Remini and Tony Ortega

-According to two New York City reputable publications focused on media, The Gawker and The Daily Cannibal, Tony Ortega, along with Mike Lacey and James Larkin, launched an international human/child sex trafficking syndicate cloaked under “First Amendment rights”.
-They converted the Village Voice into a human trafficking syndicate using the classified section, Backpage, and claimed “freedom of the speech”.
+According to two New York City reputable publications focused on media, (and now a Senate Investigations Report on Backpage), The Gawker and The Daily Cannibal, Tony Ortega, along with Mike Lacey and James Larkin, launched an international human/child sex trafficking syndicate cloaked under “First Amendment rights”.
+They converted the Village Voice into a human trafficking syndicate using the classified section, Backpage, and claimed it was “freedom of speech”.

 Leah Remini has a daughter.
 She is twelve years old.